DaDaDadeo/Cycle-Print-To-PDF/README.md

 reports, and other print functions not related to a cycle batch report are ignored.The batch reports are stored on the internal SD card.
 The available memory capacity is over 4GB.

-The GET CYCLE device is a web and network server.
+The Batch-Capture device is a web and network server.
 The stored files can be accessed using a web browser and by mapping the network location using Windows.

-Optional: If DataStore Plus* (available on Allen Bradley PanelView Plus panels) is activated, the historian data can be stored as CSV files to the GET CYCLE server.
+Optional: If DataStore Plus* (available on Allen Bradley PanelView Plus panels) is activated, the historian data can be stored as CSV files to the Batch-Capture server.
 The data can be viewed as a customized graph from a JavaScript compatible web browser.